LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 ![Jekyll Theme]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-5.png" }})

-For example, [Michael Rose of Made Mistakes](https://mademistakes.com/) has release several amazing Jekyll themes.
+For example, [Michael Rose of Made Mistakes](https://mademistakes.com/) has released several amazing Jekyll themes.
 As long as they have their own [GitHub repository](https://github.com/mmistakes/jekyll-theme-basically-basic), and there is a [live demo](https://mmistakes.github.io/jekyll-theme-basically-basic/) of the theme, this guide will work for that theme.

 #### Import Your Jekyll Theme